terra-money/classic-core/README.md

 go: go version go1.16.5 darwin/amd64
 ```

-### CLI
+## `terrad`

+**NOTE:** `terracli` has been deprecated and all of its functionalities have been merged into `terrad`.

-`terrad` provides you a command-line interface to a running node, communicating over RPC.
-You can find comprehensive coverage on how to use the CMD on our [official docs](https://docs.terra.money/terracli).
-The various subcommands and their expected arguments can also be discovered by issuing:
+`terrad` is the all-in-one command for operating and interacting with a running Terra node.
+You can find comprehensive coverage on each of the available functions on our [official docs](https://docs.terra.money/terrad).
+The various subcommands and their expected arguments can also be interactively discovered by issuing the following command:

 <pre>
         <div align="left">
         <b>$ terrad --help</b>

-        Command line interface for interacting with terrad
+        Stargate Terra App

         Usage:
           terrad [command]